-Those faced with a ransom attack are often faced with a moral, legal and reputational dilemma.
+Those faced with a ransom attack are often faced with a moral, legal, and reputational dilemma.
 Do they pay the criminals and restore their systems and prevent the publication of stolen information, but risk being criticised for fuelling criminal activity?
-Or do they take the moral high ground and refuse to pay, but face substantial operational damage and the publication of sensitive information of staff and customers, together with all the regulation and litigation consequences of that?
+Or do they take the moral high ground and refuse to pay, but face substantial operational damage and the publication of sensitive information of staff and customers, together with all the resulting regulation and litigation consequences?

 Is the threat real?

 The first thing to work out, with expert support, is whether the ransom threat is real or not.
 There are many examples of ransomware that encrypts systems and leaves a ransom note but where the spread of the malware is automated and the criminals will wait at the other end of an email address to receive payment, with no ongoing "threat activity".
 Making a payment to such a group may achieve no practical benefit.
 In other cases, the threat is very real and there may be a limited window in which to consider paying or negotiating in order to avoid active steps by a criminal group to cause further damage.

 It is built into the business model for many attackers to make the victim aware of the name of the attacking group and provide clear details as to how the attackers can be contacted and make payment.
 Of course, they are clever enough not to reveal their real identities or forensic information which may enable them to be traced.
 But they want to develop a reputation for being as good as their word, whether that be to provide the de-encryption key or to publish data as threatened.